Infecta/pi-pico-shield/README.md

 In JLCPCB you can pretty much get away with the default options offered by the site.
 Im not sure about other PCB manufacturing services so do your research.

-(I don't have proper time for crediting people in this README at the moment)
+(I don't have proper time for crediting people in this README at the moment *im sorry*)